StarWatchr

 About Centaurus A (C77)

-Centaurus A stands out as a well-known observing object and is visible as a compact luminous region.
+Centaurus A stands out as a well-known observing object and shows up as a faint patch of light.
 It has moderate brightness.

 Current visibility